lucastenani/nestjs-clean-architecture/README.md

 - The API runs at: http://localhost:3333
   - `POST /accounts` – Create a new user account
   - `POST /sessions` – Authenticate and create a new session
+  - `POST /questions` – Create a new question